CityChan/Federated-Hyper-Knowledge-Distillation/README.md

 We used pipreqs to generate the requirements.txt, thus we have the minimal packages needed.

 #### Code structure
-* main.py //For training the model
+* main.py: For training the model
-* models.py //Our VAEs model for FMNIST, CIFAR10/100
+* models.py: Our VAEs model for FMNIST, CIFAR10/100
-* sampling.py // functions that generate non-iid datasets for federated learning
+* sampling.py: Functions that generate non-iid datasets for federated learning
-* utils.py // define functions that compute accuracy, soft prediction and model averaging
+* utils.py: Define functions that compute accuracy, soft prediction and model averaging
-* mem_utils.py // Library for monitoring memory usage and training time
+* mem_utils.py: Library for monitoring memory usage and training time
-* option.py // define hyper-parameters
+* option.py: Define hyper-parameters
-* Server/*.py // object definition for server in each method
+* Server/*.py: Object definition for server in each method
-* Client/*.py // object definition for client in each method
+* Client/*.py: Object definition for client in each method

 #### Parameters
 * --dataset: 'CIFAR10', 'CIFAR100', ' SVHN'